dlu7/cpsc408-finalproject/README.txt

 https://pandas.pydata.org/pandas-docs/stable/index.html

 Known Errors:
-- Certain SQL statements will execute even when the user and/or movie does not exist.
-Rollback is implemented despite this error.
+Certain SQL statements will execute even when the user and/or movie does not exist, but others will rollback as intended.
+Rollback is still implemented for these SQL statements despite this error.